tajind/Deepfake-Detection/Readme.md

 - Trains the AlexNet and Meso-4 models using a dataset
 - Creates the weights that are used to detect whether the image is genuine or not
-- Displays the results either in text file or using plots
+- Displays the results either in a text file or using plots

 Here is an example of what the program shows if images are selected for prediction: